• Home

 It is tucked away on a quiet street so you have the best of both worlds: quiet time to relax and rest as well as proximity to the electric energy of the city within minutes.

-“Little luxuries” is a phrase Hotel Therese uses to describe their approach to the intimate feel of their property, the staff, and the attention-to-detail given to each guest from the moment they arrive until they say “Au Revoir.”
+“Little luxuries” is a phrase Hotel Therese uses to describe their approach to the intimate feel of their property, the staff, and the attention to detail given to each guest from the moment they arrive until they say “Au Revoir.”

 It is the perfect place to land if you have just a little bit of time in Paris to explore, or if you are craving an intimately quiet refuge in the heart of the city of love.